Hardwood Floors and Pets

 Hardness, also known as Janka Rating, is the most over-rated property in hardwood floors.
 High Janka Rating wood flooring will dramatically reduce dents created by 70+ pound dog nails, but it is far less likely to have any effect on preventing scratches on the surface.

-Wood flooring is available in hand scraped and wire-brushed texture creating a distressed natural look.
+Wood flooring is available in hand-scraped and wire-brushed textures creating a distressed natural look.
 When choosing a softer wood species, texture might make the relatively lower Janka Rating irrelevant.
-Let’s face it, if you get a dent on a rough looking floor it will blend right in.
+Let’s face it, if you get a dent on a rough-looking floor it will blend right in.

-Natural colored flooring will hide scratches more than a stained hardwood.
-When deep scratches occur, it may get through the finish into the bare wood.
+Natural-colored flooring will hide scratches more than stained hardwood.
+When deep scratches occur, they may get through the finish into the bare wood.
 If your stain is a dramatically different color than the natural wood color, it will stick out like a sore thumb.

 After 15-20 years of residential use, your wood flooring might be beginning to show its age.
-The good news is that most quality hardwood floors offers a sand-able wear layer, you will be able to restore your wood floors to brand new.
+The good news is that most quality hardwood floors offer sand-able wear layers so you will be able to restore your wood floors to brand new.
 Just call your local hardwood flooring store and they will be able to sand and finish your flooring to make it look brand new.

-For additional information on protecting your hardwood floors check out our Maintenance Guide.
+For additional information on protecting your hardwood floors check out our Maintenance Hacks.